MicrosoftLearning/mslearn-fabric/Instructions/Labs/16-create-reusable-power-bi-assets.md

 1. In File explorer, find the ***YourReport*.SemanticModel** file folder.
 1. Open the definition folder and notice the different files.
 1. Open the **relationships.tmdl** file in a Notepad, and notice there are 9 relationships listed.
+Close the file.
 1. Back in Power BI Desktop, navigate to the **Modeling** tab in the ribbon.
 1. Select **Manage relationships** and notice there are 9 relationships.
 1. Create a new relationship as follows: